Muhthoriqas/My-Portofolio/README.md

 <!-- GETTING STARTED -->
 ### Installation

 _Below is the way to run this project on your device.
-Please stat this repo first :)_
+Please star this repo first :)_

 1. Star this repo :)
 2. Clone the repo